tushar-sanwal/Livechat/README.md

 # Livechat
-A small web design stuff using AJAX and php
+A small web design stuff using AJAX and php.
+This is just a small project in php for beginners.
+I am the beginner in php so i made this and share with you guys.

-Its not very large type project.
-A small example of AJAX.
+As who don't know what AJAX is, a small para is given just below...
 # AJAX
 AJAX is a Asynchronous JavaScript And XML.
 Easy to use and implement.
 With jquery it is much easier.
 It is not a programming language.
 It uses combination of xmlhttprequest to request data from server and uses javascript and html dom to display data to the client.